trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 There is no global state in Trailblazer, everything you need in the operation needs to go in via `call`.

-The first argument is usually the framework's `params` has [as discussed here](01-getting-started-with-operation.html#options).
+The first argument is usually the framework's `params` hash [as discussed here](01-operation-basics.html#options).
 The second argument can be any hash specifying the dependencies needed in the operation, such as the current user.

 {{ "spec/concepts/blog_post/operation/create_spec.rb:dependencies:../trailblazer-guides/:operation-02" | tsnippet }}